2026 Polestar 3 Gets 800V Architecture Update But Receives a Driving Range Drop for Some Variants

 Minor interior tweaks are also included in the list of updates, including a new Storm exterior colour, upgraded interior upholstery, and new door graphics.

 The new updates will be rolled out first in the UK market, with arrivals in other markets expected at a later date.
-However, plans to introduce those updates in Australia are yet to be officially confirmed.
+However, plans to introduce those updates in Australia are yet to be officially finalised.

 Are you interested in a